PatxiofromAlphensign/python-binding/README.md

     - main classes should be put into `src/`.

 ### TODO
-    - type equivance with python and c++
+    - type equivance with python and c++ :x:
-    - type conversion between c++ and python
+    - type conversion between c++ and python :o:
-    - extend the lib to defining numeric computations
+    - extend the lib to defining numeric computationsw :o:
-    - implement different text and image algorithms
+    - implement different text and image algorithms :x:
+    - write python api in seperate file, use only python.h :x:
+    - seperate lib for ops

 ### sources